bajjer/giftstr/README.md

 - redeem-06 (optional): Bob posts event in response (to redeem-05) confirming redemption and revoking complaint

 ### Bob sells gift card to Charlie
--  transfer-01: Bob posts event in response to assign-05 or xxx to request permission from Alice to transfer his gift card
+-  transfer-01: Bob posts event in response to assign-05 (or transfer-07) to request permission from Alice to transfer his gift card
 -  transfer-02: Alice posts event in response (to transfer-01) confirming Bob may transfer
 -  transfer-03: Bob posts event referencing assign-05, transfer-02, and any additional terms in free-form
 -  transfer-04: Charlie posts event in response (to transfer-03) requesting to purchase Bob's gift card